jjmedinaariza/modelling_book/docs/01-intro.md

 ![](imgs/newproject2.PNG)

-Now you get another dialog box (at least you have an older version of RStudio) where you have to specify what kind of project you want to create.
+Now you get another dialog box (at least you have an older version of R Studio) where you have to specify what kind of project you want to create.
 Select the first option *New Project*.

 ![](imgs/newproject3.PNG)

 Finally, you get to select a name for your project (in the image below I use the code for this course unit, but you can use any sensible name you prefer) and you will need to specify the folder in which to place this directory.
-If you are using a cluster machine use the P: drive, otherwise select what you prefer in your laptop.
+If you are using a cluster machine use the P: drive, otherwise select what you prefer in your laptop (preferably not your desktop in Windows machines).

 ![](imgs/newproject4.PNG)

 With simple projects a single script file and a data file is all you may have.
 But with more complex projects, things can rapidly become messy.
 So you may want to create subdirectories within this project folder.
-I tipically use the following structure in my own work to put all files of a certain type in the same subdirectory:
+I typically use the following structure in my own work to put all files of a certain type in the same subdirectory:

-+ *Scripts and code*: Here I put all the text files with my analytical code, including rmarkdown files which is something we will introduce later in the semester.
++ *Scripts and code*: Here I put all the text files with my analytic code, including rmarkdown files which is something we will introduce much later in the semester.

 + *Source data*: Here I put the original data.
 I tend not to touch this once I have obtained the original data.